 Should You Refinance Your Student Loans?

 So who should refinance their student loans?
-Obviously, everyone’s situation is unique, so you need to think about whether it makes sense for your situation.
+Obviously, everyone’s situation is unique, so you need to think about whether it makes sense for your particular situation.
 In general, I think that you should refinance your student loans if the following two things apply:

 - You aren’t going for any sort of federal loan forgiveness program; and